 - Implicitly local searches – These search queries don’t include a local modifier.
 However, the Google algorithm infers from the context that the user is looking for something locally.
 For instance, if you enter ‘coffee shop’ or ‘dry cleaners’ into Google, this will essentially be treated the same as if you included a local modifier.

 Okay.
 So what?

 Local searches are great for businesses because the user is almost always seeking to buy something pretty much immediately.

 Additional features like the ‘local snippet’ also make it incredibly easy for small businesses to appear on the first page of Google without spending money:

 Later, we’ll look at the steps you can take to get featured in local snippets.

 We’ve said already that SEO is one of the best ways for small businesses to stay on top of the competition.
 But what exactly does this mean?
 Again, let’s break this down into two streams:

 - Large competitors – SEO is basically the only acquisition method where small businesses can compete on a level playing field.
 Unlike PPC, or even social, large competitors can’t simply throw money at SEO to squeeze the little guy.

-- Small competitors – You’d be amazed how little SEO effort it takes to leap-frog your local competitors.
-Since most small companies fail to take SEO seriously, even a small effort can easily make you the top performer in your niche locally.
+- Small competitors – You’d be amazed at how little SEO effort it takes to leap-frog your local competitors.
+Since most small companies fail to take SEO seriously, even a small effort can easily make you the local top performer in your niche.

 Most industries are only getting more competitive – especially online.
 Small business SEO is one of the best ways to make sure you keep getting a slice of the pie long into the future.